Meet the Australian Science and Innovation Forum:

 Dr Matthew Wenham directs science policy activities for the Australian Academy of Technology and Engineering (ATSE), Australia's national academy for applied science, technology and engineering.
 Prior to returning to Australia, Matt worked in the US for a non-profit science policy think tank, the Institute on Science for Global Policy (ISGP).
 The ISGP aims to bring together distinguished scientists and policy makers from governments around the world to discuss scientifically credible options for addressing key public policy topics impacted by science and technology.
 Matt moved into science policy after a career in medical research as a postdoctoral fellow at the US National Institutes of Health and a DPhil (PhD) in cell biology and immunology at the University of Oxford, UK.
 Twitter: @DrMattWenham

 Dr Ken Seidenman is a patent attorney specializing in biotechnology at FB Rice.
 Ken moved to Melbourne, Australia from the U.S. where he worked in law firms on both coasts, and in a pluripotent stem cell-based start-up company in the San Francisco bay area.
 His research background is in molecular neuroscience, electrophysiology, and stem cells.
-He is passionate about securing valuable IP for his clients, and helping to bring about a culture of innovation and entrepreneurship in this wonderful country.
+He is passionate about securing valuable IP for his clients, and helping to bring about a culture of innovation and entrepreneurship in Australia.

 Dr Dania Yaghobian is a Medical Science Liaison with Novartis.
 She is currently working in the pharmaceutical manufacturing industry with previous experience in medical research developing novel therapies for kidney diseases.
 She has a strong interest in the biotechnology and pharmaceutical industries.
 Her passion lies in making positive changes towards a more innovative culture in Australia.